castle-engine/castle-engine/tools/castle-editor/EDITOR_SETTINGS.md

   />

   <!--
-    Use this if in your Application.OnInitialize you do this:
+    Use this if your game code calls this
+    (usually in the "initialization" section of some unit):

       RegisterSerializableComponent(TUnholyButton, 'Unholy Button');
-    and TUnholyButton descends from TCastleButton.

     This way the castle-editor will allow you to use class TUnholyButton (exposing TCastleButton properties of it).
+    The example assumes that TUnholyButton is a custom descendant of TCastleButton.
   -->
   <additional_components>
     <additional_component